An interior proximal gradient method for nonconvex optimization: Introduction

-We also point out the usage of non Euclidean geometries induced by Bregman distances as another proximal gradient--based alternative to account for ambient constraints \cite{bolte2018first,lu2018relatively,latafat2021bregman,wang2022bregman}.
+We also point out the usage of non-Euclidean geometries induced by Bregman distances as another proximal gradient-based alternative to account for ambient constraints \cite{bolte2018first,lu2018relatively,latafat2022bregman,wang2023bregman}.
 Of this kind, Newton-type extensions also exist that can significantly speed up convergence and even attain superlinear rates, under assumptions at the limit point \cite{ahookhosh2021bregman,behmandpoor2022spiral}.
 All these methods are however subject to (and thus limited in applicability by) the identification of a distance-generating function enabling a so-called Lipschitz-like convexity condition, making induced proximal operations tractable, and whose domain agrees with the constraint set, which must thus be convex.
-Our focus is instead on addressing problem \eqref{eq:P} in the full generality of \cref{ass:basic}.
+Our focus is instead on addressing problem \eqref{eq:P} in the full generality of \cref{ass:basic}, stated next.